mendersoftware/mender-docs/02.Overview/15.Taxonomy/docs.md

 device, determining if a given device is allowed to check for- and apply software updates from the Mender server.
-A given device identity can have multiple Authentication sets and each can be in one of the following states, where only one can be “accepted”:
+A given device identity can have multiple Authentication sets and each can be in one of the following states, where only one can be accepted at a given time:
-  * "rejected"
+  * rejected
-  * "accepted"
+  * accepted
-  * "pending"
+  * pending
-  * "preauthorized"
+  * preauthorized

 * _Binary delta_ - The binary difference between two filesystem images.
 See the
 documentation on [Delta updates](../06.Delta-update/docs.md) for more information.